sky-uk/mite/docs/stats.rst

 ------------------------

 By default, all stats processors that are registered as entrypoints will be used by the mite stats component.
-However, as each processor has to execute code for each message (even if only to determine that it is not interested in that message), the performance impact of having many stats processors registered can be large.
+However, because each processor has to execute code for each message (even if only to determine that it is not interested in that message), there can be a large cumulative performance impact if you have many stats processors registered.
 The ``--stats-include-processors`` and ``--stats-exclude-processors`` can be used to fine-tune this behavior.
 If ``--stats-include-processors`` is passed, then only processors whose name is on the list will be included.
 If ``--stats-exclude-processors`` is passed, then all processors will be included except those on the list.
 (You can pass both arguments, which will result in the processors from the include list but not on the exclude list being used – but it doesnʼt make much sense to do this, just pass the difference of the two sets as the include argument, and omit the exclude one).

 The format of both argumentsʼ value is a comma-separated list without
 spaces: ``--stats-include-processors=processor1,processor2``